raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3+1/additional Intensity | **Range:** Touch |
 | **Area:** 1 Target | **Resist:** N/A |

 When this spell is cast, the magic-user may grant one creature of up to 10 SIZ per Intensity the gift. of flight.
-The creature gains a Movement Rate of 30 feet while flying, half that if climbing and double that in a dive.
-All skill penalties applying to ground movement speed apply to the desired flying speed as well, including limitations placed on spell casting and combat.
+The creature gains a Movimento Rate of 30 feet while flying, half that if climbing and double that in a dive.
+All skill penalties applying to ground Movimento speed apply to the desired flying speed as well, including limitations placed on spell casting and combat.
 The exact Duration of the Fly spell is unpredictable and should be rolled by the Games Master as those under its effects should not know specifically how much time is left.
 If the flier is required to make a Fly skill roll, Atletismo or Acrobatics may be substituted at two grades of difficulty.
 However, a character that uses this spell frequently may choose to develop the Fly skill normally at a Base Value of STR+DEX.

 | **Intensity** | **Cost** | **Variable Effect** |
 | :-: | :-: | :-- |